 Sebastian Giordano.
-Mr. Giordano served as a member of the DropCar Board of Directors since the closing of the 2018 Merger and, prior to that time, served as a director of WPCS since February 2013, and has continued to serve as a director following the Merger with Private AYRO.
+Mr. Giordano served as a member of the DropCar Board of Directors since the completion of the business combination with DropCar, Inc. ("Private DropCar") and DC Acquisition Corporation, pursuant to which Private DropCar became a wholly owned subsidiary of WPCS International Incorporated ("WPCS"), which then changed its name to DropCar on January 30, 2018 (the "2018 Merger"), and, prior to that time, served as a director of WPCS since February 2013, and has continued to serve as a director following the Merger with AYRO Operating.
 Mr. Giordano served as the Interim Chief Executive Officer of WPCS from August 2013 until April 25, 2016, when the interim label was removed from his title.
 He served as the Chief Executive Officer of WPCS since such time through the closing of the 2018 Merger.
+Mr. Giordano has served as Chairman and Chief Executive Officer of Transportation and Logistics Systems, Inc. (OTCQB: TLSS) since January 2022.
 Since 2002, Mr. Giordano has been Chief Executive Officer of Ascentaur, LLC, a business consulting firm providing comprehensive strategic, financial and business development services to start-up, turnaround and emerging growth companies.
 From 1998 to 2002, Mr. Giordano was Chief Executive Officer of Drive One, Inc., a safety training and education business.
 From 1992 to 1998, Mr. Giordano was Chief Financial Officer of Sterling Vision, Inc., a retail optical chain.
 Mr. Giordano received B.B.A. and M.B.A. degrees from Iona College.
 Mr. Giordano's qualifications to sit on the Board include his broad management experience, including having served as Chief Executive Officer of WPCS.

 Greg Schiffman.
-Mr. Schiffman served as a member of the DropCar Board of Directors since the closing of the 2018 Merger and has continued to serve as a director following the Merger with Private AYRO.
+Mr. Schiffman served as a member of the DropCar Board of Directors since the closing of the 2018 Merger, and has continued to serve as a director following the Merger with AYRO Operating.
 Mr. Schiffman has served as the Chief Financial Officer of privately-held AbSci, LLC since April 2020.
 He previously served as the Chief Financial Officer of Vineti, Inc. from October 2017 through April 2018.
 He also previously served as the Chief Financial Officer of each of Iovance Biotherapeutics (formerly Lion Biotechnologies), from October 2016 through June 2017, Stem Cells, Inc., from January 2014 through September 2016, Dendreon Corporation, from December 2006 through December 2013 and Affymetrix Corporation, from August 2001 through November 2006.
 He currently serves on the boards of directors of several private companies.
 Mr. Schiffman holds a B.S. in Accounting from DePaul University and an MM (MBA) from Northwestern University Kellogg Graduate School of Management.
 Mr. Schiffman's qualifications to sit on the Board include his financial background, business experience and education.

 Zvi Joseph.
-Mr. Joseph served as a member of the DropCar Board of Directors since the closing of the 2018 Merger, and has continued to serve as a director following the Merger with Private AYRO.
+Mr. Joseph served as a member of the DropCar Board of Directors since the closing of the 2018 Merger, and has continued to serve as a director following the Merger with AYRO Operating.
 He has served as Deputy General Counsel of Amdocs Limited, a publicly traded corporation that provides software and services to communications and media companies, since October 2005.
 He received his A.A.S. in Business Administration from Rockland Community College, his B.A. in Literature from New York University and his J.D. from Fordham University School of Law.
 He also holds a Certificate in Business Excellence from Columbia University School of Business and a Corporate Director Certificate, Corporate Governance, from Harvard Business School.
+Mr. Joseph is NACD Directorship Certified®.
 Mr. Joseph's qualifications to sit on the Board include his legal experience and education.